 - medical tattoos such as for nipple reconstruction

 Tattoos have always had a certain degree of popularity among various subcultures, but in recent years have become more socially accepted as the self-expression of identity.

-While tattoos are permanent, patients’ perspectives aren’t, and they sometimes fall out of love with their tattoos and wish to get them removed.
-In our experience, the common reasons that patients want to remove their tattoos are:
+While tattoos are permanent, patients’ perspectives aren’t, and they sometimes fall out of love and wish to get a tattoo removal.
+There are a variety of tattoo removal lasers around that can be done even without numbing cream and for patients with different skin types.
+In our experience, the common reasons for laser tattoo removal are:

 - For employment reasons

 - Feel that the tattoo no longer represents their personality

 Discovery Pico Plus is a second-generation triple wavelength picosecond q-switched laser that generates the highest peak power in Singapore and the world.
 With more than 5 times the peak power of the most powerful nanosecond Nd:YAG laser beams (Starwalker) and 450 picosecond laser pulses that are more than 10 times shorter, it results in a more photoacoustic effect with less collateral damage.
 This means that I can use it to shatter pigments more effectively leading to quicker tattoo removal results, fewer treatment sessions required and lower risk of complications such as scarring.